-The federal grant program applies to all states and each state may have different procedures for eligibility determinations.
-The state has the authority to determine eligibility standards procedures.
+The state has the authority to determine procedures for eligibility standards.
 New York contacts the client by telephone after the client has submitted his or her application.
-See NYC311, Public Assistance or Welfare NYC311.
-Wahington State allows telephone interviews.
+See NYC311, Public Assistance or Welfare · NYC311.
+Washington State allows telephone interviews.
 See WAC 388-452-0005.
 Minnesota allows four contact procedures for its FIP program which includes a telephone interview.
 See Minnesota Policy Manual 0005.12.12.